jtaskila/schema-migrator/README.md

 5. [Injecting a custom output handler](#5-injecting-a-custom-output-handler)

 ## 1. Installation
-Install the library with composer
+Install the library with composer.
+There is no stable release available yet, so you need to use VCS repository.
 ```
+composer config repositories.repo-name vcs https://github.com/jtaskila/schema-migrator
-composer require jtaskila/schema-migrator
+composer require jtaskila/schema-migrator:dev-main
 ```

 ## 2. Configuration